 There’s nothing more rewarding than enjoying the fruits of your own labour.
 While growing your own vegetables at home might sound like something that only experienced gardeners are capable of, it’s actually much easier than it sounds and a great little project to get stuck into over a weekend.
-Autumn and Winter are the seasons to plant cooler weather vegetables, so follow our guide and get started.
+Different vegetables grows at different times of the year, so there’s never a bad time to get started.

 The position of your veggie patch will ultimately determine the success of the veggies that you plant in there.
 If possible, setting your patch up in a location which is sheltered from wind will keep it protected, for example, up against a fence or next to a tree.
 Make sure your patch is set up in an area that’s exposed to plenty of sun.
 Be mindful of the change in season, as areas that get plenty of sun in summer might not be so lucky in winter.
 Find a space suitable for all four seasons.

 There are many different ways you can approach this.
 The first and easiest option is to plant directing into the ground, however if your backyard allows for it, you should consider a raised enclosure.
 This will provide extra soil depth and facilitate drainage so you don’t end up with a waterlogged patch after heavy rain.
 Raised beds can be purchased premade at your local nursery or garden centre – or can be easily made at home if you’re in the mood for a little DIY!

 If you’re planning to grow multiples vegetable types and if your space allows for it, set up four different veggie patches to allow you to rotate your crops seasonally.
 The process of crop rotation is an old, yet very effective one, and is done so that no bed or plot sees the same crop in successive seasons.

 Rotating your crops seasonally will reduce the risk of pests and disease, and it will also manage the soils PH and nutrient levels which will help your veggies to get the most out of the soil they’re in.